EB-WildEye/PythonLessons/README.md

 Follow these steps to set up your environment:

 1. Clone the repository to your local machine:

 *git clone https://github.com/EB-303/PythonLessons.git*

 2. Navigate to the repository directory in your terminal or command prompt.
-3. Run the lesson files using Python:
+3. Run the lesson files using Python: \n

 *python filename.py*
 Replace `filename.py` with the lesson file you want to run.